pinterest/jbender/doc/http/TUTORIAL.md

 JBender uses [Gradle](http://gradle.org) as a build tool and we're going to use it for our sample load tester as well, so make sure you have it installed.
 The easiest way to get it on Mac OS X is probably to install [HomeBrew](http://brew.sh/) and then `brew install gradle`, while on Linux there's [LinuxBrew](https://github.com/Homebrew/linuxbrew).
 Your specific Linux distribution could offer native Gradle packages but they tend to lag behind the most recent version, so it's probably better to brew anyway.

-We load test a ready-made server available as the [Comsat Gradle template](https://github.com/puniverse/comsat-gradle-template), so you can just `git clone` it and then run it in a separate terminal window with `./gradlew -Penv=dropwizard run` from the project directory.
+We load test a ready-made server available as the [Comsat Gradle template](https://github.com/puniverse/comsat-gradle-template), so you can just `git clone` it and then run it in a separate terminal window with `gradle wrapper` followed by `./gradlew -Penv=dropwizard run` from the project directory.

 Writing a JBender HTTP load test involves using JBender's `FiberApacheHttpClientRequestExecutor`, which is based on [Comsat HTTP client](http://docs.paralleluniverse.co/comsat/#http-clients).

 ### Creating the load test Gradle project

-In your usual sources work root create a `jbender-http-tutorial` directory and the following `build.gradle` file in it:
+In your usual sources work root create a `jbender-http-tutorial` directory and view the following `build.gradle` file in it (you won't need to add this, it is already there):

 ``` groovy
 plugins {